darinz/DL/08_Generative_Models/01_gans.md

         optimizer_G.step()
 ```

+> **Code Walkthrough:**
+> - The discriminator is trained to maximize its ability to distinguish real from fake data.
+> - The generator is trained to maximize the discriminator's error (i.e., to fool it).
-> **Code Commentary:** The generator and discriminator are updated in alternating steps, each trying to improve against the other.
+> - The two networks are updated in alternating steps, creating a dynamic adversarial process.

 > **Try it yourself!** Modify the loss functions or architectures and observe how GAN training stability changes.